Serene Water View

 • ½ part anise hyssop

-To brew: Steep 1–2 tablespoons in just-boiled water for 10–15 minutes.
+To brew: steep 1–2 tablespoons in just-boiled water for 10–15 minutes with a lid on.
 Sip warm, preferably with bare feet in the grass.

 Trust Your Senses (and Your Joy)